laozhou-in-germany/Chens_LMS_Public/docs/docs/ref1_create_new_notes.md

 - Open a dashboard note (e.g. Goal Management Dashboard)
 - Click on the button on it
-- A new note is created in the corresponding folder
+- A new note is created in the correct folder
 - Change the file name
 ![image-20220814142746273](images/image-20220814142746273.png)